traez/movie-discovery-webapp/README.md

 ### What I learned

-- Learned how to parse API-keys as Environment-Variables to better handle sensitive information.
+- Learned how to parse API-keys as Environment-Variables (both in Next.js and vercel) to better handle sensitive information.
 - Understood how Query Params are parsed (code syntax convention) when fetching APIs.
-- Search functionality implemented, favourite functionality ignored.
+- Note that, Search functionality were implemented, while favourite functionality was ignored.
 As later allowed in instructions.

 ### Continued development